 4.5.1.
 One of the keys to supporting and regenerating our town centres is increasing the amount of town centre living.
-In many of our towns this is at a very low level relative to other towns and historic rates, and there is potential for some of the less commercially viable parts of town centres to be considered for residential development.
-An internal officer working group has been established and their recommendations will be presented to the appropriate Committee in due course.
+In many of our towns this is at a very low level relative to other towns and historic rates and there is potential for some of the less commercially viable parts of town centres to be considered for residential development.

+An internal officer working group has been established and its recommendations will be presented to the appropriate committee in due course.
+An update on this work will be brought to a future meeting of the Commission.